akeneo/pim-helpcenter/content/md/products-super-power/how-to-use-the-product-grid.md

 ## Hide or expand the category panel

 In order to allow you to display the product grid widely, you can hide the category panel.
-To do so, click on the left arrows on the bottom right corner of the panel:
+To do so, click on the left arrow on the bottom right corner of the panel:

 ![image](../img/dummy.png)

 The category panel will be reduced automatically to the left side.

-To expand the panel, click again on the arrows, the panel will be displayed.
+To expand the panel, click again on the arrow, the panel will be displayed.

 ![image](../img/dummy.png)